typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 > `const` **useHTMLAnchors**: `Partial`\<[`DeclarationOption`](https://typedoc.org/api/types/Configuration.DeclarationOption.html)>

-This option should be used if there are issues with anchoring to symbols within a page.
+This option should be used if there are issues when anchoring to symbols within a page.

 * For Markdown parsers that do not automatically assign header ids.
 * When cross referencing symbols that are referenced in a table row.